Jac-Zac/My-home-config/README.md

 <details>
 	<summary><strong>Firefox Configuration</strong></summary>

-> My firefox configuration allows me to browse the web with more freedom then ever before
+> My firefox configuration allows me to browse the web with more freedom then ever before.
+Furthermore use 1.1.1.1 as your DNS Server

 *I use [nord theme](https://addons.mozilla.org/en-US/firefox/addon/nord-theme-cool/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) and I changed my new tabs to black pages.*